yaswanth1701/Stereo-Reconstruction/README.md

 we  use calibartion matrix to obtain 3D coordinates using disparity.
 #### code :

-8) after visualization we use _cv.reprojectImageTo3D_ to obtain 3D coordinates of points.
+9) after visualization we use _cv.reprojectImageTo3D_ to obtain 3D coordinates of points.
 ##### parameters of _cv.reprojectImageTo3D_ :
 * diparity map
 * calibration matrix (numpy array containing camera parameters)
-9) obtain points colour using _cv.cvtColor_
+10) obtain points colour using _cv.cvtColor_
 ##### parameters of _cv.cvtColor_ :
 * image
 * color space
-10) thresholding 3D points to remove points having no diparity or very large depth.
+11) thresholding 3D points to remove points having no diparity or very large depth.
 ### creating point cloud:
 #### code:
-11 creating point cloud using ply file
+12) creating point cloud using ply file

-12 defining elements and property of elemenst using ply header 13save all the points and their respective in color in _.ply_ file 14 finally open _.ply_ file in meshlab to visualize the point cloud
+13) defining elements and property of elemenst using ply header

+14) save all the points and their respective in color in _.ply_ file

+15) finally open _.ply_ file in meshlab to visualize the point cloud

 ## samples images:

 ![im0](https://user-images.githubusercontent.com/92177410/136657519-c2395431-d5b7-43fc-a766-90c4100e3322.png)